Thorne HealthTech (NASDAQ:THRN) Releases FY 2022 Earnings Guidance

 Thorne HealthTech (NASDAQ:THRN – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $0.28-$0.30 for the period, compared to the consensus EPS estimate of $0.31.
+The company provided earnings per share (EPS) guidance of $0.28-$0.30 for the period, compared to the consensus estimate of $0.31.
 The company issued revenue guidance of $240.00 million-$250.00 million, compared to the consensus revenue estimate of $249.14 million.

-Thorne HealthTech (NASDAQ:THRN – Get Rating) last released its quarterly earnings results on Monday, March 14th.
-The company reported $0.03 EPS for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.06).
-The business had revenue of $49.86 million for the quarter.
-Sell-side analysts predict that Thorne HealthTech will post 0.32 EPS for the current year.
+Separately, Zacks Investment Research lowered shares of Thorne HealthTech from a hold rating to a sell rating in a report on Wednesday, May 18th.
+One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Thorne HealthTech currently has a consensus rating of Buy and an average target price of $10.60.

+In other Thorne HealthTech news, Director Saloni S. Varma purchased 9,223 shares of the company’s stock in a transaction that occurred on Wednesday, March 23rd.
+The stock was acquired at an average cost of $6.01 per share, with a total value of $55,430.23.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Large investors have recently made changes to their positions in the stock.
-Cubist Systematic Strategies LLC acquired a new stake in Thorne HealthTech during the 3rd quarter worth $122,000.
-Citadel Advisors LLC bought a new position in Thorne HealthTech in the third quarter valued at approximately $244,000.
-Jane Street Group LLC acquired a new position in shares of Thorne HealthTech in the third quarter valued at approximately $295,000.
-Northern Trust Corp bought a new stake in shares of Thorne HealthTech during the fourth quarter worth $420,000.
-Finally, Charles Schwab Investment Management Inc. bought a new stake in shares of Thorne HealthTech during the fourth quarter worth $91,000.
+A number of hedge funds have recently modified their holdings of THRN.
+Cubist Systematic Strategies LLC bought a new stake in shares of Thorne HealthTech in the third quarter valued at $122,000.
+Citadel Advisors LLC purchased a new position in shares of Thorne HealthTech in the 3rd quarter valued at approximately $244,000.
+Jane Street Group LLC purchased a new stake in shares of Thorne HealthTech in the 3rd quarter worth about $295,000.
+Northern Trust Corp purchased a new position in shares of Thorne HealthTech during the fourth quarter valued at approximately $420,000.
+Finally, Charles Schwab Investment Management Inc. bought a new stake in Thorne HealthTech in the fourth quarter worth $91,000.
 Institutional investors and hedge funds own 24.92% of the company’s stock.

 About Thorne HealthTech (Get Rating)